Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 In a static MPD, the last period SHALL have a `Period@duration`.
 In a dynamic MPD, the last period MAY lack a `Period@duration`, in which case it SHALL be considered to have an unlimited duration.

-In a static MPD, `MPD@mediaPresentationDuration` SHALL be present and SHALL accurately reflect the total duration of the presentation (sum of all periods).
-In a dynamic MPD, `MPD@mediaPresentationDuration` SHALL NOT be present.
+In a static MPD, `MPD@mediaPresentationDuration` SHALL be present.
+In a dynamic MPD, `MPD@mediaPresentationDuration` MAY be present.
+When present, `MPD@mediaPresentationDuration` SHALL accurately indicate the duration between the zero point on the [=MPD timeline=] and the end of the last period.

 ## Representations ## {#timing-representation}